How to Check the Purity of 20-Carat Gold: Easy Methods & Tips

 4. Year Code – Alphabetic code denoting the year of hallmarking, helping buyers trace the certification date.

-How to Verify a Hallmark?
+How to Verify a 20 Karat Gold Hallmark

 • Use the BIS Care app to scan and verify hallmark details instantly.